 We can record sessions and use heatmaps to see where users are clicking, session recordings to see what users are getting up to and collect feedback directly from users to remove conversion barriers.

-Again, you’ll find plenty of alternative CRO tools in our summary of the top A/B testing tools and must-have conversion optimisation software tools.
+Again, you’ll find plenty of alternative CRO tools in our summary of the top A/B testing tools.

 Now, let’s get started with our first set of email marketing strategies.